 Legitimise the business

 Business owners should secure all necessary business permits and documentation in order to avoid any possible future legal trouble.
-These usually includes a license to operate business, fire safety permit, environmental permits and sales tax certificates.
+These usually include a license to operate business, fire safety permit, environmental permits and sales tax certificates.
 Business owners are also encouraged to secure an insurance policy for their cleaning business.

 Securing these permits might be tedious and could cost a lot of time and effort, but business owners should keep in mind that these permits will help authenticate the business.
 This may also help the business have and maintain a loyal customer base in the future.